Teams, tales and tips – a guide to the local game

 The best hotels for the ground and around town

 A spot in lively Quayside also allows easy passage from bar to bed.
-The pick are Malmaison overlooking the Tyne and the Copthorne, with its waterfront Quay 7 restaurant.
-Over the water are Jurys Inn, also with a riverside restaurant, and the Hilton Newcastle Gateshead, with its Windows on the Tyne bar.
+The pick are Malmaison overlooking the Tyne and the Copthorne, with its waterfront Quay 7 bar and restaurant.
+Over the water is the Hilton Newcastle Gateshead, with its Windows on the Tyne bar and restaurant.

-Handily located by the station, the County Hotel echoes the splendour of the steam age while next door, Hampton by Hilton Newcastle offers affordable mid-range comfort.
+Handily facing by the station, the County Hotel echoes the splendour of the steam age in its rooms and Hudson bar and restaurant, while next door, Hampton by Hilton Newcastle offers affordable upper mid-range comfort.

 Where to shop